marijatanasova/Linux---UART-Temperature-logger-/README.md

 Linux UART Temperature Logger

-A project implemented in C for reading temperature data from an STM32 microcontroller via UART serial communication and logs timestamped readings to a file on Linux.
+A project implemented in C for reading temperature data from an STM32 microcontroller via UART serial communication and logging timestamped readings to a file on Linux.

 1. Hardware
 - STM32F103 microcontroller